Blue Cat Audio - Software Made by Musicians for Musicians

 Introduction

 Blue Cat's Dynamics is an all-in-one dynamics processor which lets you modify many aspects of the dynamics of your audio signal.
 It may act as a compressor, limiter, gate, expander or waveshaper.
-Before we go into the details of the plugin, let's see what all these words mean.
+Before we go into the details of the plug-in, let's see what all these words mean.

 Dynamics?